Food Program (active)

 Mentorship Program (active)

 A friendly and trusted person meets each Fellow on a regular basis.
 The objective is to help each man achieve success in everything they desire by goal setting, encouragement, and strategy.
-Usual topics discussed are; transportation issues, practice English, bible studies, general advice, vocational/financial concepts, and cultural awareness.
+Usual topics include; transportation issues, practice English, bible studies, general advice, vocational/financial concepts, and cultural awareness.